 If you love comfort food, this vegan beetroot risotto is the perfect dinner for you!
-Beetroot is combined with arborio rice, herbs and broth for a vegan, gluten free and low histamine recipe.
+Beetroot is combined with arborio rice, herbs and broth for a vegan and gluten free meal that comes together in around 30 minutes.
 This risotto is made without wine and uses vegetable stock instead.

 This post was updated on 31 January 2022 with new photos, and amendments to the recipe and tips.

 - Lots of flavour – beetroot has a lovely earthy flavour, and is made even more tasty with garlic and herbs.